Frequently Asked Questions About Advanced Diagnostics for Canadians

 How long does the entire process take?

-From booking to final results, the typical timeline is four to six weeks: In the first week, you complete your virtual consultation with Dr. Sanei and receive a test recommendation.
-During weeks two and three, your testing appointment takes place in the United States (one day).
+In the first week, you complete your virtual consultation with Dr. Sanei and receive a test recommendation.
+During weeks two and three, your testing appointment takes place in the United States (typically one day).
 Weeks three to five cover laboratory processing of your results.
-In weeks four to six, you meet virtually with Dr. Sanei to review results and discuss next steps.
-The exact timeline varies by test type and laboratory.
-Dr. Sanei will give you a realistic estimate for your specific situation during your consultation.
+In weeks four to six, you meet virtually with Dr. Sanei to review your results and discuss next steps.

 Still deciding if this is right for you?